tlively/learn-gfx-hal/book/src/08_camera.md

 _possible_, and let you have a sense of why the `view` and `projection` matrix data isn't always just a single matrix based on the camera position.

-# Euler Angle Camera
+# Euler Angle FPS Camera

 Ultimately a camera is just about picking a **location** and **orientation** of where you're looking at things from.
-However, there's actually two major types of camera similar to how there's two major types of projection.
+However, there's actually a few major types of camera similar to how there's a few major types of projection.

-First we'll go over a camera that uses "[Euler Angles](https://en.wikipedia.org/wiki/Euler_angles)", because it's a little easier to think about.
+First we'll go over a camera that uses "[Euler Angles](https://en.wikipedia.org/wiki/Euler_angles)" to act like a First Person Shooter (FPS) camera.
+It's probably the easiest style of camera to think about.
 Euler angles means `pitch`, `roll`, and `yaw`.
 Like a plane.
-This is often called an "FPS Camera" because it works like in a first person game.

 * `pitch`: angle up and down
 * `roll`: angle rocking side to side